-Clifford leads No. 12 Penn State past Purdue 35-7
+Dominant defense leads No. 12 Penn State past Purdue 35-7

 Penn State finished another quick drive with a 7-yard pass from Clifford to tight end Pat Freiermuth early in the second quarter.
 Noah Cain finished with 105 yards on 12 carries and added a 2-yard rushing touchdown in the fourth.

-Yetur Gross-Matos and Shaka Toney combined for five sacks for Penn State.
-Clifford completed 20 of his 29 passes.
+Clifford completed 20 of 29 passes.

 Purdue finally broke Penn State’s seven-quarter shutout streak dating to Week 3 when Plummer connected with Amad Anderson Jr. on a 15-yard touchdown pass.
 Anderson’s catch made it 28-7 in the second quarter.

 Plummer finished with 119 yards on 13-for-27 passing.
-He was sacked on two of Purdue’s final three plays of the first half before slowly pulling himself up and wobbling into the locker room.
-He was replaced later with Aidan O’Connell.
+He was sacked on two of Purdue’s final three plays of the first half.
+He was replaced in the fourth quarter with Aidan O’Connell.

+“We got handled early,” Purdue coach Jeff Brohm said.
+“It was good to see us improve as the game went on.”

 THE TAKEAWAY

-Purdue: The banged-up Boilermakers were overmatched early but settled down and held Penn State’s multi-headed offense off for much of the second half.
+Purdue: The Boilermakers were overmatched early but settled down and held Penn State’s offense off for much of the second half.
 Getting Moore back at some point should help, but he’s not going to help a defense that entered the day allowing 451 yards and 33 points per game.

 Penn State: The Nittany Lions built a big lead off explosive plays and were able to play the second half close to the vest.
 They opted to chew clock rather than air it out, mindful that a much tougher tests awaits in Iowa City next week.